-You can quickly check the reading order of tagged PDFs by using the Touch Up Reading Order tool.
+You can quickly check the reading order of tagged PDFs by using the Reading Order tool.
 You can also use this tool to add alternate text to images and correct many types of tagging problems that are outlined in the report that Acrobat generates when you add tags to a PDF.

 You can change the reading order of the highlighted regions by moving an item in the Order panel or by dragging it on the page in the document pane.
 By reordering highlighted regions on the page, you can make a figure and caption read at the specific point that they are referenced in the text.
 By changing the order of a highlighted region, you effectively change the reading order of that item without changing the actual appearance of the PDF.

 Click here to see the steps for checking reading order using the tool

 Click here to see the steps for changing the reading order in the Order panel

 - In the Order panel, drag the tag for a highlighted region to the location you want.
 As you drag, a line appears to show potential locations.
 After you drag an item to a new location, the highlighted regions are renumbered to show the new reading order.
 You can select and move multiple, adjacent regions.

 Click here to see the steps for changing the reading order by dragging on the page

 You can use the Reading Order tool to create tags in untagged PDFs or to add new tags to an existing structure.
 However, this manual tagging doesn’t provide the same level of detail to the tagging structure as the Add Tags To Document command, such as paragraphs, bulleted and numbered lists, line breaks, and hyphens.
 Before you clear the existing structure, make sure that manual tagging is your only recourse.

 Click here to see the steps for tagging a region

 Click here to see the steps for changing the tag for a region